 The central air conditioning system is probably one of the most ignored appliances in the home.
 For some reason, homeowners simply take it for granted, particularly if it is working well enough.
 The truth is that the air conditioning system is the unsung hero of your home.
 Only when it starts to show some issues do people take notice.

-When Will R-22 Be Totally Banned In The U.S.?
+When Was R-22 Totally Banned In The U.S.?

 Is R-22 Still Available In New Jersey?

 R-22 refrigerant is still available and in use but it is gradually being phased out.
-After 2020, any R-22 coolant will be unavailable.
-Note that models that still use R-22 will not be banned but with the regulation in place, expect R-22 refrigerant price to rise until January 1, 2020.
+Note that models that still use R-22 will not be banned but with the regulation in place.
+However, expect R-22 refrigerant price to rise.
 Hence, having your air conditioning system recharged with R-22 may set you back by as much as $2000.
 Larger AC systems may also cost more to recharge since they will require more refrigerant.
 For cost-conscious homeowners, maintaining an older AC unit that steadily declines in energy efficiency is just not practical.
-Upgrading the central air conditioning unit may be a better option.
+Upgrading the central air conditioning unit is a better option.

 If you need help determining if your system needs an upgrade, call PFO Heating & Air Conditioning today.
 We offer a free assessment and provide an accurate cost analysis for your convenience.

-As mentioned above, in January 2020, there will be no access to R-22 refrigerant.
-If your cooling system utilizes this refrigerant and you require a recharge by that date, you will have no choice but to replace your old system with a new HVAC equipment.
-If your system is at least 15 years old, why not consider replacing it this year to enjoy lower prices?
+As mentioned above, after January 2020, R-22 refrigerant was no longer produced.
+Therefore, supplies will be limited.
+If your cooling system utilizes this refrigerant and you require a recharge, you will have two choices.
+You can either pay an astronomically high air conditioner repair bill or replace your old system with a new HVAC equipment.
+If your system is at least 15 years old, why not consider replacing it to enjoy lower prices?

 What Is The Reason for Banning R-22 Refrigerants?